History of Western civilization: Rise of totalitarianism

 Another Fascist party, the Nazis, would take power in Germany.
 The Nazis were similar to Mussolini's Fascists but held many views of their own.
 Nazis were obsessed with racial theory, believing Germans to be part of a master race, destined to dominate the inferior races of the world.
 The Nazis were especially hateful of Jews.
 Another unique aspect of Nazism was its connection with a small movement that supported a return to ancient Germanic paganism.
 Adolf Hitler, a World War I veteran, became leader of the party in 1921.
 Gaining support from many disillusioned Germans, and by using intimidation against its enemies, the Nazi party had gained a great deal of power by the early 1930s.
 In 1933, Hitler was named Chancellor, and seized dictatorial power.
 Hitler built up Germany's military in violation of the Versailles Treaty and stripped Jews of all rights in Germany.
 Eventually, the regime Hitler created would lead to the Second World War.

-In Spain, a republic had been set up following the abdication of the king.
-After a series of elections, a coalition of republicans, socialists, Marxists, and anticlericals were brought to power.
-The army, joined by Spanish Conservatives rose up against the republic.
-In 1939 the Spanish Civil War ended, and General Francisco Franco became dictator.
-Franco supported the governments of Italy and Germany, although he was not as strongly committed to Fascism as they were and instead focused more on restoring traditionalism and Catholicism to dominance in Spain.
+In Spain, a Republic was proclaimed in 1931 in the wake of the demise of the Bourbon monarchic regime and its dictatorial solution.
+In 1936, a military coup d'état against the republic started the Spanish Civil War, which ended in 1939 with the victory of the rebel side (supported by Fascist Italy and Nazi Germany), and with Francisco Franco as dictator.